StoneyJackson/CollabDev/Act09_CopyrightAndLicensing/Activity.md

-# Collaboration: Activity 02 - Copyright and Licensing
+# Activity 9: Copyright and Licensing

 ## Objectives